bwassim/bwassim.github.io/_posts/2019-05-15-An-AI-Based-Solution-for-the-Blind-and-the-Visually-Impaired.markdown

 *Darknet-53 architecture*

 ### Interpretation of the output
 I am not going to go through the details of how `YOLO` works, this can be found in the litterature, I will however focus on a key step to understand the rest of the project.
-To make it simple, one can think of `YOLO` as a bloack box, where :
+To make it simple, one can think of `YOLO` as a black box, where :
 * the input is a batch of images of shape `(m, 416, 416, 3)`, where `m` is the number of images and
 * the output is a list of bounding boxes along with the recognized classes.
 Each bounding box of the detected object is represented by `[c, x, y, w, h, s]`.
 The detected object class `c`, its tag center `(x, y)`, the width and height of the box given as `(w, h)`, as well as the probability `s` of belonging to a class.
 * YOLOv3 has been trained to recognise 80 category of objects, amongst them the ones that are present in the figure below.